nasa/fprime/docs/v2.0.0/Tutorials/GettingStarted/Tutorial.md

 ## Building and Running Unit Tests

-Unit tests can be build using the the `build --ut` command of the `fprime-util`.
+Unit tests can be build using the`build --ut` command of the `fprime-util`.
 This will allow us to build the unit tests in preparation to run them.
 The user can also just run `check` to build and run the unit tests.

 Before building unit tests, the unit test build cache must be generated: